We Create Platforms.Who We Are

 Azeo is a media entrepreneur who also runs Vizlingo, a patent-pending communication platform that translates words into pictures.
 It is a cross between texting and sending videos.
 He is a seasoned photographer who is also experienced in the video production of independent films and documentaries.
 He has been designing and authoring web pages for nearly a decade.
 Azeo graduated from Northeastern University Magna Cum Laude with a degree in Philosophy and Spanish.
 Having visited over 40 countries, Azeo is passionate about travel, culture and is an accomplished chef.

 Brock is an experienced UX strategist, designer and frontend developer.
-Apart from being the CCO of News Deeply, he’s also the creative lead and head of user experience at Groundsource, a platform that lets journalists and ethnographers communicate with targeted demographics via mobile phones.
+Apart from being the CCO of News Deeply, he’s also the experience lead at Groundsource, a platform that lets journalists and ethnographers communicate with targeted demographics via mobile phones.
 Previously, he spent 10 years working extensively in interactive marketing and advertising, where he conceptualized, designed and developed a wide variety of B2B and B2C campaigns.
 An avid photographer and outdoorsman, Brock can often be found trekking the backwoods of northern Minnesota, camera in tow.